cauabernardino/newscompiler/README.md

 ## ☑️ Remarks for current version:

-1) Tested on Chrome v84 and v86 and working.
-Make sure to match the Chomedriver version to your current Chrome version.
+1) Command line option for choosing language.
-2) Command line option for choosing language.
+2) Theres is no more need for Chromedriver.

 ## ⚙️ Setup